danielgibor/danielgibor/README.md

 - 🔭 I’m currently working on finishing my bachelors in CS at HUJI.
 - 🌱 I’m currently learning Data Science and Artificial Intelligence.
-- 💬 Ask me about projects.
+- 💬 Feel free to ask me about my projects.
 - 📫 How to reach me: mr.danielgibor@gmail.com

 ## Connect me in: